About the Department of Agricultural Services

 - to promote and develop agricultural policies to meet the needs of the municipality.

 The Service Board is comprised of 7 Board Members.
 Of the 7 Board Members 4 are County Councillors and 3 are farm members from the general public.
-The 7 members are: Councillor Bill Krahn, Councillor Josh Bishop, Councillor Ken Adair, Councillor Lyle Seely, Garth Parker, Mike Schmidt and Stephan Dewald.
+The 7 members are: Councillor Bill Krahn, Councillor Josh Bishop, Councillor Ken Adair, Councillor Kathy Rooyakkers, Garth Parker, Mike Schmidt and Stephan Dewald.
 The Director of Agricultural Services, County Assistant Administrator and a Recording Secretary provide support to the Board.

 The purpose of the Service Board is to implement policies and provide agricultural related programs that affect agriculture within the County's Municipal boundaries.
 Some of these programs include: